sfeir-open-source/sfeir-school-github-action-dev/docs/markdown/10-syntax/01-outputs.md

   using: 'composite'
   steps:
   - id: some-output-step
-    run: echo "::set-output name=someOutput::Some Value"
+    run: echo "someOutput=Some Value" >> $GITHUB_ENV
     shell: bash
 ```

-To define an output value, a step need to print the `set-output` command and you need to map it as value of the output.
+To define an output value, a step need to use the [GITHUB_OUTPUT](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#setting-an-output-parameter) environment file and then map it as value of the output of the action.

 Notes: